Mitchell, Queensland: History

 In the March 2010 floods, the Maranoa River reached a peak of 13.4 m in the town causing an inundation of 25 houses.
 The town experienced the worst flooding ever in 2012 when a monsoon trough hovered over central and southern Queensland and nearly inundated Charleville, 180 km to the west.

 Demographics

+In the 2006 census, the town of Mitchell had a population of 944 people.